nus-cs2103-AY1718S1/addressbook-level4/collated/test/Sri-vatsa.md

     }

     /**
-     * A Model stub that always throw a DuplicatePersonException when trying to add a person.
+     * A Model stub that always throw a DuplicateMeetingException when trying to add a meeting.
-     *
+     */
-    private class ModelStubThrowingDuplicatePersonException extends AddCommandTest.ModelStub {
+    private class ModelStubThrowingDuplicateMeetingException extends ModelStub {
         @Override
-        public void addPerson(ReadOnlyPerson person) throws DuplicatePersonException {
+        public void addMeeting(ReadOnlyMeeting meeting) throws DuplicateMeetingException {
-            throw new DuplicatePersonException();
+            throw new DuplicateMeetingException();
         }

         @Override